hazelcast/hazelcast-reference-manual/src/SolaceIntegration.md

 This section explains how you can integrate Hazelcast's WAN replication with [Solace](http://www.solacesystems.com/) messaging platform.
 With this integration, you can publish and consume WAN replication events to/from Solace appliances.

-Solace, the most powerful global enterprise messaging solution, combines with Hazelcast, the fastest inmemory data grid, to drive efficiencies in the processing of global data workloads.
-This Solace-Hazelcast joint solution enables multi-cloud and hybrid cloud replication of Hazelcast clusters for worldwide operation.
+Solace, the most powerful global enterprise messaging solution, combines with Hazelcast, the fastest in-memory data grid, to drive efficiencies in the processing of global data workloads.
+This Solace-Hazelcast joint solution enables multi-cloud and hybrid-cloud replication of Hazelcast clusters for worldwide operation.
 It enables enterprise grade reliability, WAN scale-out and low latency cluster replication.

 ### Enabling Integration

 To publish and consume WAN replication events on Solace appliances, Hazelcast WAN replication has the following classes:

  - `SolaceWanPublisher`
  - `SolaceWanConsumer`

 You can register these classes using the configuration elements `<wan-publisher>` and `<wan-consumer>` while configuring your WAN replication.
- `SolaceWanPublisher` and `SolaceWanConsumer` is a part of hazelcast-solace library which can be found in following Maven coordinates.
+`SolaceWanPublisher` and `SolaceWanConsumer` are included in the `hazelcast-solace` library which can be found in following Maven coordinates:

  ```xml
  <dependency>
      <groupId>com.hazelcast</groupId>